Legal process

 How Lowell legal claims or enforcement action such as bailiffs work

-Why has my debt been passed to Lowell Solicitors?
+Why has your debt been passed to our solicitors?

-If you repeatedly don’t engage with us when we try to get in touch, we may pass your account to Lowell Solicitors.
-Lowell Solicitors will send you a letter to let you know if your account is with them.
-If you’ve received a letter from Lowell Solicitors, please get in touch with them.
+If you repeatedly don’t engage with us when we try to get in touch, we may pass your account to our solicitors.
+Our solicitors will send you a letter to let you know if your account is with them.
+If you’ve received a letter from our solicitors, please get in touch with them.

-No, Lowell Solicitors is also part of the Lowell Group, but is a separate company to Lowell Financial.
-It’s a firm of Solicitors instructed by Lowell Portfolio 1 Limited for debts owed to them.
-To find out more about who Lowell Solicitors are and what they do, you can visit their website.
+No, our solicitors are also part of the Lowell Group, but is a separate company to Lowell Financial.
+It’s a firm of solicitors instructed by Lowell Portfolio I Ltd for debts owed to them.
+To find out more about who our solicitors are and what they do, you can visit their website.

 What is a CCJ?